 This command copies the selected alert message lines on the Alerts Log tab to the system clipboard.
 After this you can paste the contents into another program.

 Edit >> Copy Symbols

 This menu command only applies to the Alerts Log tab.
-This command will create a list of the symbols from each of the alert message lines and put them on the system clipboard.
+This command will create a list of the symbols from each of the alert message lines that are selected and put them on the system clipboard.
 Each symbol will be on its own line.

 Settings >> Customize Columns